 The UK's production costs for wheat are among the highest of its key competitors and above the level of gross revenue (Figure 47).
 In the event of tariffs being placed on wheat exports, UK farmers are likely to see their profit margins squeezed to a greater extent than their counterparts elsewhere, if production costs remain at this level and domestic prices fall.
-A similar situation is seen for UK barley production costs (Figure 48).
-It is worth noting that while both the euro and pound depreciated against the US dollar between 2013 and 2017, the devaluation of the euro was to a lesser extent than the pound, and so shows a larger difference between the UK and other EU countries.
+This situation is more pronounced for barley as the UK's production costs are also considerably higher than some of its key export rivals (Figure 48) and due to the fact that the UK is a net exporter of barley.

 Figure 47.
-Wheat average\ cost of production and revenue (2013-2017)
+Wheat average cost of production and revenue (2013-2017)

-\Average of representative farms in a given country, not the national average Source: agri benchmark
+Average of representative farms in a given country, not the national average Source: agri benchmark

 Figure 48.
-Barley average\ cost of production and revenue (2013-2017)
+Barley average cost of production and revenue (2013-2017)

-\Average of representative farms in a given country, not the national average Source: agri benchmark, \\AHDB (Farmbench)
+Average of representative farms in a given country, not the national average Source: agri benchmark